How a Digital Transformation Can Bankrupt Your Company

 What works in another organization, might not work for your organization.

 In short, you must experiment and discover what works for your situation.
-This takes time and isn’t easy, but copy-pasting Agile frameworks or Agile scaling frameworks is guaranteed to not delivering the results you’d want.
+This takes time and isn’t easy, but copy-pasting Agile frameworks or Agile scaling frameworks is guaranteed to result in not getting the results you’d want.

 It’s much more useful to run a Dysfunction Mapping workshop, and then work on fixing your actual problems before introducing any Framework or Scaling framework.